Wizz Air, major expansion to Vienna: 27 routes and 5 planes

 Year 2018 is a very important one for LCC carriers, but also for the main airports in Europe.
 After RYANAIR has announced it is opening its base at Frankfurt's main airport, followed the carrier line Wizz Air to announce the base at Vienna's main airport.

 Wizz Air announces major expansion from Vienna

 Initially, Wizz Air announced the allocation of 3 new aircraft to the Vienna base and the launch of 17 routes to destinations: Gdansk, Tuzla and Varna in April, Bari, Malta, Rome, Valencia and Tel Aviv in June and Billund, Bergen, Dortmund, Kutaisi , Larnaca, Nis, Ohrid, Tenerife and Thessaloniki in November.
-Then followed the announcement of the route CLUJ - VIENNA (from May 30, 2018), a route loved by many Romanians.
-And we are still waiting for the Bucharest - Vienna route to be announced too.
+Then followed the announcement of the route CLUJ - VIENNA (since May 30, 2018), a route loved by many Romanians.
+And we are still waiting for the Bucharest - Vienna route to be announced :).

 Officially, the Wizz Air base in Vienna will open in June.
 But some routes to Vienna will be inaugurated earlier and will be honored with aircraft from the existing bases.

 And the Wizz Air plane in Vienna doesn't stop there.
 In early March, Wizz Air announced a major expansion for 2019.
 The number of aircraft based in Vienna will reach 5, and the number of routes operated will reach 27.
 There will be approximately 2 million places for sale throughout the year 2019.

 27 new routes and 5 Wizz Air planes based in Vienna